octobercms/docs/4.x/cms/tailor/introduction.md

 ## Migrating Blueprints

-Blueprints and their structure are migrated in the database during the normal database migration process.
-When a change is made manually to a blueprint file, you should run the `tailor:migrate` command to update the database tables.
+Blueprints and their structure are migrated using the `tailor:migrate` command.
+This is different from the `october:migrate` command used for plugins.
+When a change is made to a blueprint file, you should run the `tailor:migrate` command to update the database tables.

 ```bash
 php artisan tailor:migrate